rotate your phone

 N24 HOUSE

-modern and traditional Thai aesthetics.
-To incorporate both ideas, the architect divided the house into two distinct modules to achieve a harmonious composition.
+this design balanced modern and traditional Thai aesthetics.
+To incorporate both ideas, the architect divided the house into two distinct modules to achieve

 Architects: Narucha Kuwattanapasiri, Unnop Tupwong